edaemon/edaemon.github.io/content/posts/in-b4.md

 # Global distribution

-Now, to finally get around to the topic I keep mentioning: global distribution.
+Now to finally get around to the topic I keep mentioning: global distribution.

 Two of the services used here, Netlify and FaunaDB, distribute your files/code/data worldwide.
 With those two, the application and its data are available in many geographical areas, if not globally.
-However, the REST layer, provided by Netlify Functions, is only available in the Eastern US.
-Obviously that leads to a performance oddity: loading the application is quite quick, but running database operations
+However, the REST layer, provided by Netlify Functions, is only available in the Eastern US by default.
+Obviously that leads to a performance oddity: loading the application is quite quick, but running database operations incurs some latency.
-Partway through this project I started to think about this more: while this project was just for exploring some new tools, other things could really benefit from having all layers distributed globally.

-For future investigation, I plan to look at [Lambda@Edge](https://aws.amazon.com/lambda/edge/) and/or [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/).
-Both of these services allow you to run code on CDN edge servers, which could move the REST API from a single location to many.
-Cloudflare Workers is especially interesting because it's very familiar (I use it at work and personally) and because of the cache API they provide, which should decrease the number of database requests required.
+For future investigation, I plan to look at [Lambda@Edge](https://aws.amazon.com/lambda/edge/), [Zeit Now](https://zeit.co/now), and/or [Cloudflare Workers](https://www.cloudflare.com/products/cloudflare-workers/).
+All of these services allow you to run code on CDN edge servers, which could move the REST API from a single location to many.
+Cloudflare Workers is interesting because it's familiar to me (I use it at work and personally) and because of the cache API they provide, which should decrease the number of database requests required.
+Zeit is also intriguing because they provide both static site hosting and function deployment -- and they have a free tier.

 From what I've learned here this stack has interesting performance potential:

 1. Static assets/application on Netlify (Akamai)
 2. REST layer on CF Workers, with caching
+3. Data on FaunaDB

+Alternatively, Zeit may make this even simpler:

+1. Static assets/application on Zeit (AWS?)
+2. REST layer on Zeit, with caching
 3. Data on FaunaDB

 I'd like to explore that sometime in the coming months.